 Cathy K. Jeong

-Prior to joining NSC, Cathy worked in direct services with human trafficking and immigrant populations in both local and international capacities for nine years.
+Prior to joining NSC, Cathy worked in direct services with human trafficking and immigrant populations in both local and international capacities for fifteen years.
 She has led various projects involving community outreach, networking with local organizations to strengthen partnerships, conducting trainings, and program development for International Federation of Social Workers (IFSW) at the United Nations (UN) to promote human rights through social welfare.
 At the UN, she advised IFSW on important issues for future consideration based on attending various NGO committee meetings including Migration, World’s Indigenous Peoples, Elimination of Racism, Aging, and Family.
 She has also managed cases in legal and non-profit settings for more than six years and served overseas in Cambodia, Thailand, Kazakhstan and Venezuela.

 Cathy holds a Master of Social Work from Fordham University with a concentration in Leadership & Macro Practice focusing on community-based leadership and practice.